Make the Query Process Easier Using Social Media, Learn from the Agents themselves

 I can see if I like them or not.
 Whether we’d be a good fit or whether I’d rather eat my own book.
 I can also learn what they do and don’t like in a manuscript and/or query to save me from wasting my time, cost of postage and energy.
 And I can even try to work out when they are busy vs. insanely busy – or even away for a vacation – in order to time my manuscript hitting their desk at just the right moment, if ever there was one.

-Besides all this you’ll learn what they love in a query, what they absolutely can’t stand, and a whole lot more about formatting, subject lines and all the nitty gritty details of the query letter.
+Besides all this you’ll learn query letter best practices, what they absolutely can’t stand, and a whole lot more about formatting, subject lines and all the nitty gritty details of the query letter.

 So go get following and interacting, and you’ll see just how much you can learn from being surrounded by the right people!